 \subsection{Dissipativity, Passivity, and LTV Systems}

-The foundational theory of dissipative systems, pioneered by Willems \citep{Willems1972DissipativeDS}, provides a general framework for analyzing systems based on energy-like storage functions and supply rates.
-Passivity, a special case where the supply rate is the input-output inner product, is central to understanding robust stability and interconnection \citep{van2000l2}.
-The Kalman-Yakubovich-Popov (KYP) lemma established a vital link between frequency-domain passivity conditions and state-space properties for LTI systems \citep{kalman1963lyapunov, popov1961absolute}, which has been extended to LTV systems, often involving time-varying Riccati equations or differential/integral inequalities \citep{anderson2013network}.
+The foundational theory of dissipative systems, pioneered by \citet{Willems1972DissipativeDS}, provides a general framework for analyzing systems based on energy-like storage functions and supply rates.
+Passivity, a special case where the supply rate is the input--output inner product, is central to understanding robust stability and interconnection \citep{van2000l2}.
+The Kalman--Yakubovich--Popov (KYP) lemma established a vital link between frequency-domain passivity conditions and state-space properties for LTI systems \citep{kalman1963lyapunov, popov1961absolute}, and was later extended to LTV systems, often involving time-varying Riccati equations or differential/integral inequalities \citep{anderson2013network}.

 Particularly relevant to our setting is recent work by \citet{MorandinHinsen2024}, which rigorously investigates quadratic storage functions for passive LTV systems under \emph{minimal regularity assumptions} on the coefficients $(A,B,C,D)$.
 Two of their results matter for us.
 First, every passive LTV input--output system in their setting admits a minimal quadratic available storage induced by a matrix function $Q\in\AUC_{\loc}$.
 Second, this minimal $Q$ has weakly non-increasing rank in time.
 Our use of these results is specific: we apply them to the \emph{frozen-selection} input--output subsystem of a selective SSM (Section~\ref{sec:fundamental_properties}), where they immediately yield a canonical intrinsic energy structure of $\AUC_{\loc}$ regularity even when the gating signal $\Delta(t)$ is piecewise-constant.
 We do not extend this LTV theory, what we add is the recognition that selective SSMs contain such a passive LTV subsystem after we separate the selection signal from the port input, and the structural consequences this has on gating (Section~\ref{sec:universal_quadratic_constraints}).